 Hives must be removed, as they contain eggs and larvae that will decay if you simply kill the colony.
 It’s always best to get a beekeeper if you think the hive belongs to a protected species.

-Be sure to check during dusk and dawn after each spraying for signs of activity before attempting to remove the hive.
-You can then knock the hive down and dispose of it.
+Also, check during dusk and dawn after each spraying for signs of bee activity before attempting to remove the hive.
+Once there’s been no sign of activity for a couple of days, you can safely knock the hive down and dispose of it.

 Bees in a Wall